 (8) This blog is not a Christian fundamentalist or conservative evangelical pulpit.
 No fundie personal testimonies, faith testimonies, sermons, or sermonettes are allowed in comments made in response to main blog articles or in comments made in response to reader comments.
 If you feel the need to preach, you may not do it on this blog.
 Any violation will result in immediate deletion of your comment.

-As my response to such rude and impolite requests from fundie hostesses.
-I have developed a bogus personal testimony that I keep in my wallet to read slowly to the circled group on such unfortunate occasions.
+As my response to such rude and impolite requests from fundie hostesses, I have developed a personal testimony that I keep in my wallet to read slowly to the circled group on such unfortunate occasions.
 Fundie hostesses ask for such testimonies for three reasons: (1) It allows them to gather background gossip dirt on new church members; (2) fundies love to hear miraculous Jesus stories; and (3) the hostess has seen other fundie hostesses do it—and thinks such torture is fun.
 My testimony addresses all three points and sends a clear message to the hostess about how rude and invasive such requests are.
-You may read it here:
+You may read my personal testimony here:

 (9) No statements are allowed with regard to me (or any commenter) having some sort of personal bitterness toward the fundie belief system because of your imaginings about some past earthshaking incident in my life that must have caused me to seem so bitter—and you shall make no requests for “my story” about this imaginary incident that exists in your head.

 Yes.
 I know what you are thinking.
 If I could just tell you the very special story of this imaginary incident in your mind, you can analyze it in detail, show me where I went wrong long ago, help correct it for me, and by so doing, prove that the problem was all me—and not something that is wrong with the fundie belief system.